 Barbara is an advocate for America’s Wild Horses.
 Her personal horse, Reno, was captured by the government in the mountains of Northern Nevada.
 She has worked with horse whisperers and round pen trainers since 1995, and spent time with wild horse gatherer, Steve Harris.
 Barbara also advocates the rehabilitation to second careers for racehorses.

 In 2015 Barbara retired to write full-time.
 She writes fiction with equestrian heroes and heroines.
 Since then, her unpublished manuscripts have been finalists in fifteen writing contests and have won first place in five.

-Barbara is a member of American Christian Fiction Writers, Romance Writers of America, and RWA Faith, Hope, and Love.
-Barbara is represented by Linda S. Glaz of Hartline Literary Agency.
-Visit Barbara’s Author’s Website at: BarbaraEllinFox.com
+Barbara is a member of American Horse Publications, American Christian Fiction Writers, AQHA, and Faith, Hope, and Love Christian Writers.
+She is represented by Linda S. Glaz of Hartline Literary Agency.
+She’d love to have you visit her author’s website at: BarbaraEllinFox.com

 WHAT IS SUCCESS?